 Things to do in Ronda

-Like I mentioned above, the highlights of Ronda can be seen just by walking around, but there are a few specifics to watch out for.
+As I mentioned above, the best things to do in Ronda can be seen just by walking around, but there are a few specifics to watch out for.

 Ronda Bullring (Plaza de Toros)